Benjamin Lucraft: Resignation from the IWMA

 In 1871 Lucraft resigned from the IWMA after vacillating on the question of the Paris Commune.
 It was a radical touchstone and the IWMA press reports led to a pressure on its members.
 After a dispute about his signature being on the document written by Marx for the Council 'The Civil War in France', when it was clear he had had the chance to remove it if he chose to do so, Lucraft resigned admitting he had formed his views on the article from the press reports.
 After his resignation, with Odger, Lucraft made no more publicly recorded references to his association with the IWMA, or the part he had played in its history.

 Education for all

-After the passing of the 1867 Reform Act the Chancellor of the Exchequer, Robert Lowe, remarked that the government would now "have to educate our masters".
-As a result of this view the government passed the 1870 Education Act.
+After the passing of the Reform Act 1867 the Chancellor of the Exchequer, Robert Lowe, remarked that the government would now "have to educate our masters".
+As a result of this view the government passed the Elementary Education Act 1870.
 The act was drafted by William Edward Forster and stated: